 Continuous Integration is a practice in Agile where developers regularly integrate their code into a shared repository and run automated tests to detect and fix integration errors early in the development process.

-See also Top 20 CSS Pseudo-Elements Interview Questions Answers
+See also Top 50 jQuery Interview Questions and Answers

 This ensures that the software is always in a releasable state and that any bugs are caught and fixed as soon as possible.